-7 Major Concerns Women In Construction May Have
+7 Major Concerns Women in Construction May Have

 When we think about a construction worker, most of the time, we imagine a man.
 Rarely would we think of a girl partaking in the excavation, laying bricks, or carrying heavy weights.
 And there’s a reason for it.
 According to the statistics, the percentage of women in construction is incomparably low, as 89% of construction workers in the U.S. are male.
 Of course, that’s a problem, especially when you live in an age where gender roles are constantly being questioned, and the world is striving to reach gender equity in all the industries possible.
 So let’s see why we don’t notice many women in construction and, most importantly, how we can fix that.